A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 In the early days of being straddled with debt, I committed to learning as much as I could about money and my relationship with it.
 I read as many of the best financial books I could get my hands on.

-What I quickly realized was my problems were rooted in my beliefs about money.
+What I quickly realized was my money problems were rooted in my beliefs about money.
 What I learned as a child had carried over into my adulthood, and most of it no longer served me well.
 You can read more about my personal story here.

 What I also learned was how I used money in so many unhealthy ways as a substitute to fill my unmet needs.
 If you’re not sure what I mean, I encourage you to join the 28 Days of Spending Zero -The No Spend Challenge.
 (Update: The challenge is closed.)

 The entire purpose of the challenge is to help other’s struggling with overspending and debt realize why they spend the way they do!
 Over the years I’ve talked with hundreds if not thousands of women and men who thought paying off their debt was enough.
 They didn’t see the value in cultivating a relationship with money and learning the motivation behind their spending, savings and investment habits.